Magic of Menstruation: Discover It

-Mom and her young menstruator may each have her own chart.
+Mom and her young menstruant may each have their own chart.
 Or if the child has not begun to bleed yet or does not yet have a regular cycle, the child can help with their mother's chart.

-If you begin charting your cycle, your daughter will inevitably become interested.
-You and she together can discover the magic of menstruation.
+If you begin charting your cycle, your young one will inevitably become interested.
+You and they together can discover the magic of menstruation.

 Magic of Menstruation: Chart Cycles on Paper

 On a large sheet of paper, write a series of well-spaced numbers in on the left.
 These are the days of your cycle, Day 1 being the day you begin to bleed.
 Across the top, label what you'd like to track, such as Physical and Emotional (for what you're experiencing physically and emotionally).
 You may also like to track food, activities, and the phase of the moon.

 Then each day, record how you're doing.
 Post this on the fridge if you're feeling revolutionary - if you're tired of hiding menstruation and would like the people in your life to know how you're doing.